MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

    > [!div class="mx-imgBorder"]
    > ![Open Projects](_img/create-project/projects-hub-vert-create-project.png)

 1. Enter information into the form provided.
-Provide a name for your project, and choose the visibility, initial source control type, work item process.
+Provide a name for your project.
+Choose the visibility, initial source control type, and work item process.
 For guidance, see [Choosing the right version control for your project](../../repos/tfvc/comparison-git-tfvc.md) and [Choose a process](../../boards/work-items/guidance/choose-process.md).
 If the **Public** option is grayed out, you need to change the policy.

    > [!div class="mx-imgBorder"]
    > ![Create new project form, latest vsts](_img/create-project/create-new-project-form-new-nav.png)